MonashBioinformaticsPlatform/laxy/README.md

 ./manage.py createsuperuser

-# You may want to prepopulate the database with some data
+# You may want to pre-populate the database with some data
 ./manage.py loaddata laxy_backend/fixtures.json
 ```